 Let Your Electrician Know if You Want Dimmers

 They’re easy to install, but your electrician should be informed at the beginning of your lighting control installation to ensure the current components are used.
 Any licensed electrical willow what’s needed to meet your lighting control needs, but it’s up to you to inform them at the start of the project.
 If you forget, or decide later, you can always have them installed, but the forethought will save you time and money.

 It’s important to remember that controlling your lights should be easy.
 Lighting control means you’re the one in charge and you shouldn’t over think it.
 There’s no rule and most of us only want basic control, but don’t be afraid to have fun.

 Use a Timer to Automate Your Lighting

 Pretty much exactly what it sounds like.
 You can set your lights to turn on, or shut off at a specific time every day.
 Or, program special events so you can ensure the perfect ambiance.
 If you have a dinner party at 7:00 and know that your guests are going to arrive at 5:00, program your lights to dim right before dinner is served so your guests feel more comfortable.
 Same thing if you have movie night at your place, just set your timing constraints, then sit back and relax.

 Whole Home Lighting Control Systems

-These systems typically require a dedicated space of their own, usually the size of a small closet and are the “mack-daddy” of all lighting systems.
-Basically, whole home lighting control systems are the same as single lighting systems, but they work in multiple room within the home, or often called “zones”.
+These systems typically require a dedicated space of their own, usually the size of a small closet.
+They are the “mack-daddy” of all lighting systems.
+Basically, whole home lighting control systems are the same as single lighting systems, but they work in multiple rooms within the home, often called “zones”.
 If you plan on using a “time code” or other automated lighting options for the entire home, you’ll need whole home lighting control systems.
 Also, keep in mind that ordering one of these systems is cheaper than ordering multiple single area systems.